Skip to content

 How the parameters work

-The optional query parameters carry intent: amount sets the requested value, label names the recipient, and message describes the purpose.
-A req- prefix marks a parameter as required, and a compliant client must refuse a URI containing an unrecognized required parameter rather than silently ignore it.
-Critically, the standard states that clients must never act on a URI without first obtaining the user's explicit authorization, preserving the human-in-the-loop control that self-custody depends on.
+The optional query parameters carry the payer's intent so a wallet can pre-fill the details. amount sets the requested value, label names the recipient, and message describes the purpose of the payment.
+A req- prefix marks a parameter as required: a compliant client must refuse a URI containing an unrecognized required parameter rather than silently ignore it, which prevents a wallet from acting on an instruction it does not fully understand.
+Critically, the standard states that a client must never act on a URI without first obtaining the user's explicit authorization — the URI proposes a payment, it does not command one, preserving the human-in-the-loop control that self-custody depends on.

 Practical use and successor

-Payment URIs power point-of-sale QR codes, donation buttons, and invoice links across the ecosystem.
-The original BIP21 has since been generalized by BIP321, which broadens the scheme to carry newer payment instructions such as silent-payment and Lightning data alongside an on-chain fallback.
+Payment URIs quietly power a large share of everyday Bitcoin commerce: point-of-sale QR codes, donation buttons, invoice links, and the "scan to pay" flow in nearly every mobile wallet.
+Their durability comes from being simple and easy to extend.
+The original BIP21 has since been generalized by BIP321, which broadens the scheme to carry newer payment instructions — silent-payment addresses, Lightning data — alongside an on-chain fallback, so a single link can offer a wallet several ways to pay and let it choose the best one it supports.

 In Simple Terms